 Finally, the bill clarifies that application determinations for a permit to carry a handgun that were pending before the Superior Court and filed prior to bill's enactment are to be made by the court.
-A Judge of the Superior Court may rely on the approval by the chief police officer or superintendent, as the case may be, as the basis for issuing the permit.
+A Superior Court judge may rely on the approval by the chief police officer or superintendent, as the case may be, as the basis for issuing the permit.
 Application determinations for a permit to carry a handgun that are submitted on or after the date of the bill's enactment will be made solely by a chief police officer or superintendent.